Hello KARS members!

 Type: ARRL Convention

-Remember, the KARS net is held each Tuesday evening at 8:00 PM local time, except the third Tuesday of the month, which is KARS’s meeting night.
+Remember, the KARS net is held each Tuesday evening at 8:00 PM local time.
 The nets are held on the club repeater, KT5TX with an output frequency of 147.200(+) and a PL of 141.3.
-Currently we are transmitting tone, so you can use tone squelch if you have it.
+We are also transmitting tone, so you can use tone squelch if you have it.
+We have a pre-net “Elmer session” which starts at 7:30pm.
+Feel free to bring your technical questions and we’ll do our best to answer them.
 We also get together each Saturday at Skeeters for breakfast around 8 am.
 Skeeters is located on the NE corner of Mason Road and Highland Knolls.
 You are cordially invited to attend and enjoy the food and fellowship.